 Asset maintenance is recognised as a critical factor in ensuring the ongoing functionality of IWM assets, ensuring these achieve on site reuse and stormwater retention and detention objectives together with the ongoing protection of downstream environments.
-Considered early planning and design processes can facilitate the development of assets that are more easily maintained, ensuring adequate access is achieved for each IWM asset.
+Considered early, planning and design processes can facilitate the development of assets that are more easily maintained, ensuring adequate access is achieved for each IWM asset.

 An asset maintenance program will be developed for all IWM assets, including a schedule of maintenance and clarity regarding maintenance responsibilities.
-Given the complex network of interconnected assets on site, the plan must clarify which aspects of asset maintenance are the responsibility of the future tenant, building owner, body corporate, or responsible authority.
+Given the complex network of interconnected assets on site, the program must clarify which aspects of asset maintenance are the responsibility of the building owner, building manager, tenant or responsible authority.